Mechanical Engineering and Aerospace Engineering

 Laboratory facilities supporting graduate research include a large low-speed wind tunnel facility; a shock tunnel facility for hypersonics; computational fluid dynamics lab; robotics, unmanned vehicles, and intelligent systems control lab; autonomous systems lab; mechanical design and advanced materials & structures lab; nonlinear dynamics & energy harvesting lab; computational mechanics of materials and structures lab; non-destructive evaluation lab; medical device & microfabrication research lab; surface-environment interaction research lab; and renewable energy and thermal systems lab.
 A mechanical testing lab is also available in the College of Engineering.

 In addition to fulfilling the basic requirements for admission to the Graduate School, applicants are expected to have an undergraduate degree equivalent to a BS in mechanical or aerospace engineering from a university accredited by ABET.
 Graduate students whose BS degree is in a discipline other than A E or M E will normally be required to take undergraduate courses in M E or A E in order to prepare for graduate course work; such undergraduate preparatory work will be determined by the graduate coordinator on a case by case basis.
-A candidate for the master’s degree can choose one of two options: a thesis option or a course-only option.
-Both options require a minimum of 30 credits of graduate study.
+A candidate for Master of Science degree is required to complete a Thesis, whereas that for Master of Engineering is to complete the required coursework only.
+Both degrees require a minimum of 30 credits of graduate study.

-Doctoral candidates must complete a program of study determined by the student and his or her advisory committee.
-The student must successfully pass a written qualifying examination (administered during the student’s first year of full-time study) and an oral comprehensive examination administered after approximately 80 percent of the course work is completed.
+A doctoral candidate must complete a program of study determined by the student and his / her advisory committee.
+The student must successfully pass a written qualifying examination (administered during the student’s first year of full-time study) and an oral comprehensive examination which is administered after the student completes at least 80 percent of the course work and demonstrates sufficient progress in their research.
 The student must submit and defend an acceptable dissertation based on independent investigation in a field of study approved by the advisory committee.
-The requirements for the MS and Ph.D. degrees are stated below.

 Department Head: Jay Frankel, Ph.
 D.